aralroca/aralroca.com/posts/do-all-roads-lead-to-rome.md

   <figcaption><small>Aral Roca (me) in philosophical mode</small></figcaption>
 </figure>

-Now it's your turn, what do you think about the future of JavaScript / Typescript tooling?
+Now it's your turn, what do you think about the future of JavaScript / TypeScript tooling?

 ## References